Selina Mills

-Selina Anne Mills (1767 – May 1831) was a school teacher who bought a girls school in Park Street, Bristol in December 1789 with her sisters Mary and Fanny, from Mary, Elizabeth, Sarah and Patty More, the sisters of Hannah More.
+Selina Anne Mills (1767 – May 1831) was a British schoolteacher who bought a girls school in Park Street, Bristol in December 1789 with her sisters Mary and Fanny, from Mary, Elizabeth, Sarah and Patty More, the sisters of Hannah More.

 Family life

 Mills was the daughter of the Bristol printer and bookseller, Thomas Mills.
 She went on to marry Zachary Macaulay in August 1799.
 The couple had been introduced to each other by Hannah More on 26 August 1799, who later, with her sister, Patty, attempted to frustrate their courtship.
 They settled in Clapham, Surrey.
 They had nine children, including: